ajdavis/yieldpoints/doc/index.rst

     going to wait
     waited, took 0.1 seconds

-Begin a task and decline not to wait for it, while avoiding a ``LeakedCallbackError``:
+Begin a task but don't wait for it, while avoiding a ``LeakedCallbackError``:

 .. doctest::